 The missus is fine, Brendan assures him.

 Who knows what they gets up to while we’re away, huh?
 Pretty, slender things, all on their own in the deep blue.
-Colin attempts a conspiratorial but clumsy wink, from which his eyelid barely recovers, it remains sagging over his eye.
+Colin attempts a conspiratorial but clumsy wink, from which his eyelid barely recovers, remaining half-sagging over his eye.

 That’s something Brendan has never considered.
 It flash fries in his mind for a second.

 Alright, alright, here you go, ladies and gents, rumbles the man in the woollen coat.
-And the procession shunts forward.
+The procession shunts forward.
 Bread roll?
 Packet of chips?

 What’s on the menu, boss?